Advertisement

-Kumba Is Worth The Long Journey To Parañaque
+Kumba Is Worth The Journey To Parañaque

 The newly-opened Kumba is already making waves in the food community with its selection of inventive global dishes by Chef Tina Legarda.